Akimlav/simple-fvm-from-scratch/README.md

 **A complete, from-scratch 2D incompressible Navier–Stokes solver** built to teach you how SIMPLE and the Finite Volume Method actually work — equation by equation, line by line.

-No CFD libraries.
-No sparse matrices.
-No black boxes.

 ---